Fortification assessment coverage toolkit survey launched

-ISLAMABAD, Aug 10 (APP):Ministry of Planning Development and Reform with the support of Global Alliance for Improved Nutrition (GAIN) and Oxford Policy Management on Friday launched Fortification Assessment Coverage Toolkit (FACT) Survey 2018.
+ISLAMABAD, Aug 16 (APP):Ministry of Planning Development and Reform with the support of Global Alliance for Improved Nutrition (GAIN) and Oxford Policy Management has launched Fortification Assessment Coverage Toolkit (FACT) Survey 2018.

 This survey was undertaken to determine the coverage and likely contribution of fortified foods to micro-nutrient intake among women of reproductive age between 15-49 years and children under five.